Maxzi3/scanly/README.md

 npm run start

-## Usage

-Homepage:
+## 🧠 Version 2 (Planned)
+- Scan dependencies (npm audit / Snyk-like check)
+- Detect outdated libraries
+- Find secrets in code (e.g., API keys)
+- Repository scanning support

+## ⚙️ How It Works
-Enter a website URL (e.g., https://example.com) in the Hero section.
+1. Enter a URL into the input box.
-Click "Scan Now" to navigate to the Scanner section and initiate the scan.
-Alternatively, use the Scanner section directly to input a URL and run a scan.
+2. The frontend sends a request to your API route.
+3. The backend fetches the headers and runs checks.
+4. Results are displayed instantly.

 ## Results: